 The purpose of this section is to set forth standards for new and expanded development within the City, enhance the aesthetic appearance of the community, including the visual appearance of streets, complement the visual effect of buildings, aid in the enhancement of property values, provide buffers between various land uses, provide protection from intense land use activities, insulate from the effects of weather conditions, including the provision shading for parking lots, and aid in conserving water by encouraging the use of varieties of plants indigenous to arid regions.
 These standards shall be the minimum requirements necessary for the promotion of the foregoing purposes.
-Text and diagrams describing landscaping and irrigation requirements, planting details, approved tree and shrub lists and other examples for the requirements of this Division are in the appendix to this section.
+Text and diagrams describing landscaping and irrigation requirements, planting details, approved tree and shrub lists and other examples for the requirements of this Division are in the appendix to this section, and available on the Carson City website and on CD at the Planning Division office.